angadhn/MySite/_notes/Sovereign Wealth Funds.md

 > The fund's value was comparable in size to the annual GDP of Australia, a country with five times the population of Norway.

-The goal, Claude tells me, was to:
-1. Avoid "Dutch disease[^1]" (where natural resource wealth makes other sectors uncompetitive)
-2. Ensure the oil wealth benefits future generations of Norwegians
-3. Create a long-term diversified investment portfolio that isn't dependent on oil prices.
+The goal, Claude tells me, was to avoid "Dutch disease[^1]" (where natural resource wealth makes other sectors uncompetitive)- [Daniel Yergin recommends](https://youtube.com/shorts/bQMQeRHUPYs?si=aqu7k3oX6qeX6itj) SWFs as a means of avoiding Dutch Disease, as well.
+From an economical standpoint, it creates a long-term diversified investment portfolio that isn't dependent on oil prices.
+The SWF then fits into a larger plan to ensure that the oil wealth benefits future generations of Norwegians (i.e. intergenerational wealth), but also medium-term by investing in health and education.
+As Yergin puts it, it’s a way to turn financial capital into human capital.

 On Norway's investment strategy:
 >  Norges Bank Investment Management, which operates the fund, invests some 70% of assets in global stocks, about 25% in bonds and the rest in real estate and renewable energy plants, with most of its portfolio tracking international market indexes.